fbpx

 WHAT ARE THE CAMP HOURS?

-Camp goes from 9:00am–3:00pm, with optional Extended Day available before and after camp from 7:30am–9am and from 3pm–6pm.
+9:00am–3:00pm, with optional Extended Day available before and after camp from 7:30am–9:00am and from 3:00pm–6:00pm.

 WHAT DOES MY CHILD NEED TO BRING TO CAMP?